toomanyedwards/wifi-location-sensing/README.md

+# Convective Core Wifi Location Sensing Server

-This is the repo for the server of the Convective Core Wifi Location Sensing application.
+This is repo for the server component of the Convective Core Wifi Location Sensing application